jeffrymahbuubi/jeffrymahbuubi/README.md

 # Hi there, I'm Jeffry 👋

-## I'm a Student, Developer, and Tech Enthusiast!

 - 🇹🇼 Based in Taiwan, working full-time as a Research Assistant at the Wearable Technology and Medical Health (WTMH) Lab, NCKU, under Professor Che-Wei Lin
 - 👨‍💼 Focused on developing machine learning and deep learning models for healthcare data analysis.